1element/ip-camera-image-inference/README.md

 ## Introduction

 This Python script is meant to be executed as a systemd service.
-It monitors a specified directory for new incoming JPEG images from an IP camera.
+It will subscribe an MQTT broker to receive JPEG images from an IP camera.

 The machine learning framework TensorFlow is used to classify images.
 A deep convolutional neural network (CNN) based on the Inception v3 model needs to be retrained with a set of images from your IP camera to classify the image either as *person* or as *nothing*.

-If a person is detected in the image, the Python script will upload the image to an FTP server.
-A threshold can be configured for this to upload even images with a lower probability score.
+If a person is detected in the image, the Python script will publish the image to a specified MQTT topic.
+A threshold can be configured for this to publish even images with a lower probability score.

 This script was designed to work on a Raspberry Pi 3 (ARM architecture), but it also runs on x86_64 and should actually run on all platforms where